1955 Tampa mayoral election

 The 1955 Tampa mayoral election was held on October 11, 1955.
-The election was the first one to take place after the abolition of the White Municipal Party, a white supremacist organization which controlled city elections in Tampa as a quasi-private, quasi-public entity from 1910 to 1953.
+This was the first election after the abolition of the White Municipal Party, a white supremacist organization which controlled city elections in Tampa as a quasi-private, quasi-public entity from 1910 to 1953.

 Incumbent Mayor Curtis Hixon ran for re-election to a fourth term.
 He was challenged by County Commissioner Nick Nuccio and Stu Phillips, a member of the City Board of Representatives.
 Hixon defeated both candidates by a wide margin, winning 53 percent of the vote to Nuccio's 34 percent and Phillips's 13 percent, avoiding the need for a runoff election.
 However, Hixon died prior to the end of his fourth term, triggering a special election in 1956.